-Life Ready S kill: Team Working and Collaboration • rs, co-operating, empathy, negotiating, awareness of interdependence, leadership, Description What a Listening to the opinions of others and responding appropriately. secondary Be open to the opportunity of taking on leadership roles. school expects To share leadership roles with others. in lessons Contribute ideas to a group/class discussion.
+Description What a secondary school expects in lessons Listening to the opinions of others and responding appropriately.
+Be open to the opportunity of taking on leadership roles.
+To share leadership roles with others.
+Contribute ideas to a group/class discussion.
 Work independently on a task which is towards a group outcome.
 To assess the strengths of various ideas and decide on a shared outcome.
 Step outside your comfort zone and try something new in a group.
 Understanding rules of team work.
 Take on different roles with a team.
 Accept working with familiar/unfamiliar people.
-What a Work well with others without direction. secondary Understand how to 'play games' to set rules. school expects Recognise your role in the school community. outside Showing respect to others even when unsupervised. lessons What a Encourage your child to take on jobs and responsibilities at home, as part of the family secondary unit. school expects Encourage your child to be interested in the world around them, including what is topical from parents/ rom parents/ and current in the news. guardians -
+What a secondary school expects outside lessons Work well with others without direction.
+Understand how to 'play games' to set rules.
+Recognise your role in the school community.
+Showing respect to others even when unsupervised.
+What a secondary school expects from parents/ guardians Encourage your child to take on jobs and responsibilities at home, as part of the family unit.
+Encourage your child to be interested in the world around them, including what is topical and current in the news.

-Life Ready Skill: Communication (Analysing facts and situations, finding appropriate solutions, sharing information and insight appropriately) Description What a secondary school expects in lessons Know what a fact is.
+(Analysing facts and situations, finding appropriate solutions, sharing information and insight appropriately) Description What a secondary school expects in lessons Know what a fact is.
 Know what an opinion is.
 To come up with a short list of possible solutions to a problem.
 To come up with a criteria in order to make a judgement about something.
 Present information in different ways.
 Speak clearly and calmly.
 Explain your viewpoint, as well as someone else's, in order to reach conclusion.
-What a secondary school expects outside lessons Communicate with respect in terms of body language, tone of voice, choice of words.
-Co-operate and participate with others.
+What a secondary school expects outside lessons Communicate with respect in terms of body language, tone of voice, choice of words Co-operate and participate with others.
 Behave appropriately in a range of settings.
 Get on with others.
 What a secondary school expects from parents/ guardians Encourage your child to debate and challenge is an appropriate way in order to formulate their own opinions e.g I disagree with what you said and this is the reason why.